Early Music, Notation and Performance

 Clive Brown, Early Music, Musical Notation, Critical Editing, Performance PracticeAbstract

 In this interview granted to Marcus Held, Clive Brown discourses about his career dedicated to the historical investigations related to the 18th and 19th centuries music, with emphasis on past performance practices.
 Brown, who witnessed the consolidation of the Early Music in England, recalls the processes of (re)discovery not only of the past repertoire, but also of the musical thought.
-With particular interest in musical notation and its intellectual processes, the researcher points that the approach to the score has definitely changed throughout the centuries and, from that, many challenges are posed for the activity of contemporary musical editing.Downloads
+With particular interest in musical notation and its intellectual processes, the researcher points that the approach to the score has definitely changed throughout the centuries and, from that, many challenges are posed for the activity of contemporary musical editing.References

 Brown, Clive.
 1991.
 Historical Performance, Metronome Marks and Tempo in Beethoven’s Symphonies.
 In: Early Music, 19 (2), 247-258.